needle-mirror/com.unity.recorder/Documentation~/RecorderProperties.md

-# Recorder properties
+# Recorder types and properties

 The way to set up the properties of a Recorder is the same whether you do it for a Recorder selected in the list of the [Recorder window](RecordingRecorderWindow.md) or in the Inspector of a [Timeline Recorder Clip](RecordingTimelineTrack.md).

-## Generic properties

-All types of Recorders have [**Output File properties**](OutputFileProperties.md).

-These specify the name, path, and other data for the files the Recorder outputs.

 ## Recorder-specific properties